yvelikova/axway-open-docs/content/en/docs/central/backend_authn.md

 On the **Deployments** tab, deploy or update a runtime group with this revision of your API proxy.

-On the **Test Methods** tab, execute a method and it should return a `200 OK` result.
+On the **Test Methods** tab, execute a method.
+It should return a `200 OK` result.
 This indicates a successful call of the API using HTTP basic as the back-end authentication.

 ### Update HTTP basic authentication credentials